Trackunit/developer-hub/guides/sdk-docs/publish-app/marketplace-config.md

 # Installation policies

-To control the behavior of your app inside the marketplace you have to specify an installation policy inside the Iris App manifest using the `installation.pricingPlanPolicy` attribute.
+To control the behavior of your app inside the marketplace you have to specify an installation policy inside the IrisX App manifest using the `installation.pricingPlanPolicy` attribute.

 It is possible to specify a policy regardless of the customer plan: